Propaganistas/Laravel-Disposable-Email/README.md

     composer require propaganistas/laravel-disposable-email
     ```

-2. The Service Provider will be auto-discovered.
-If you're running Laravel 5.4 or below, add the Service Provider manually to the end of the `$providers` array:
+2. If you don't use auto-discovery, open up your app config and add the Service Provider to the `$providers` array:

      ```php
     'providers' => [